 We provide a wide curriculum to enable every child to become as literate and as articulate in thought, speech and written work as possible, within his/her full potential.
 Within our structured, but varied, programmes of study, we provide experiences to enable every child to become competent, confident users of language with the skill to match style and response to audience and purpose.
 In addition, we try to ensure that each child derives pleasure and enjoyment from the use of language by providing a language rich environment that promotes a culture of reading and writing.

-Within Reception and Key Stage 1, the phonic scheme ‘Letters and Sounds’ is taught.
+Within Reception and Key Stage 1, the phonic scheme ‘Floppy Phonics’ is taught.
 This is a highly effective programme that delivers synthetic phonic teaching in a well-structured and systematic way.

 The children are organised into six sets, which are taught by the three teachers and three teaching assistants.